yalopez84/yalopez84/README.md

  ![imagen](https://user-images.githubusercontent.com/57901401/120078418-80d7bf80-c07d-11eb-9a83-247367bf071e.png)

 ## The second work is about knowledge graph completion
--We are trying to develop an algorithm for knowledge graph completion based on Bidirectional Encoder Representation from Transformers (BERT)
+-We are trying to develop an algorithm for knowledge graph completion based on Bidirectional Encoder Representation from Transformers (BERT) in the linked university context

 #### We have important examples of Knowledge graph
        Yago